isaacmoreno1/hello-world/README.md

 # hello-world
 First repository

-I don't know how to code but I'm trying t learn.
+I don't know how to code but I'm trying to learn.